ChilliCream/hotchocolate-docs/docs/stitching.md

 The context data can be used to map custom properties into our GraphQL resolvers.
 In our case we will use it to map the internal user ID from the user claims into our context data map.
 This allows us to have some kind of abstraction between the actual HttpRequest and the data that is needed to process a GraphQL request.

-> Documentation on how to add custom context data from your http request can be found [here](custom-context.md)
+> Documentation on how to add custom context data from a http request can be found [here](custom-context.md)

 OK, lets sum this up, with the `delegate` directive we are able to create powerfull stitching resolvers without writing one line of c# code.
 Furtermore, we are able to create new types that make the API richer without those type having any representation in any of the remote schemas.